covid-19-impact-lab/sid/docs/source/reference_guides/contact_models.rst

 There are two ways to implement that a person has zero contacts in a recurrent contact
 model:

-1. The preferred is to return a zero in the "model" function for this individual.
+1. The preferred is to return a ``False`` in the "model" function for this individual.

 2. Alternatively, people without contacts in a recurrent contact model can have unique values in the assort_by variables such that their group only contains them alone.